mcieslik-mctp/bootstrap-rnascape/README.md

 In that process these steps will be executed:
 - download all required reference files, images, and code
-- build a docker image capable of executing rnascape
+- build a docker image capable of executing RNAScape
 - build indices/caches for samtools, STAR, Minimap2, and GMAP
 - install CRISP and CODAC
 - test CRISP and CODAC

 The process will take approx. 8h to finish.
-The final output is a large "refs" folder which contains all the references, software, libraries etc. and a tar file docker image `gx${USER}`.
+The final output is a large "refs" folder which contains all the references, software, libraries etc. and a docker image `gx${USER}`.
+The recommended hardware has at least 8 cores and 96GB of RAM, although very rarely (<<1%) more than 64GB is needed.

 1. Make sure the following dependencies are installed:
 ```